-Walk-up COVID vaccine appointments are being offered Saturday, May 1 between noon and 2 p.m. at the Mass Vaccination Clinic at the Deschutes Fair & Expo Center.
-First-dose appointments will only be offered at the Mass Vaccination Clinic through the end of next week.
-Operations will continue through the end of May to complete second-dose appointments.
-The Mass Vaccination Clinic wrap up operations in May but vaccines will be distributed to local healthcare providers who have been approved by the Oregon Health Authority to offer COVID-19 vaccinations.
+The Mass Vaccination Clinic wrapped up operations in May but vaccines will be distributed to local healthcare providers who have been approved by the Oregon Health Authority to offer COVID-19 vaccinations.
 Deschutes County Health Services will also continue to offer limited pop-up vaccination clinics across the County.

 To learn more about vaccination clinics and how to get the shot, visit COVID-19 Vaccine | Deschutes County Oregon Residents who are unable to register online can call (541) 699-5109 for assistance.
 Staff are available from 9 a.m. to 5 p.m. on weekdays and 9 a.m. to 1 p.m. on weekends.